-Sanger Trace Viewer — Open & View .ab1 Chromatograms Online
+Sanger Trace Viewer — Read .ab1 Chromatograms

 View an .ab1 / .abi Sanger chromatogram, read the base calls and export the trace.